aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +2 You gain 20% Movement Speed.
 Lose this bonus for [5.0 - 2.5] seconds after taking damage.
 - +2 You have [10 - 20%] increased Critical Strike Chance against Injured enemies.
 While you are Healthy, you gain [20 - 40%] increased Crowd Control Duration.
 - +2 You have 20% increased Crowd Control Duration.
 While enemies are Unstoppable, you deal [20 - 40%] increased damage to them.
+- +2 You have 8% increased Dodge Chance versus enemies affected by Damage Over Time effects.
+When you Dodge, you gain [5 - 10] of your Primary Resource.
 - +2 You take [20 - 25%] less damage from Crowd Controlled or Vulnerable enemies.
 - +2 Your Mana Regeneration is increased by x [40 - 50%] if you have not taken damage in the last 2 seconds.
 - +3 Restore [1 - 4] of your Primary Resource when you Crowd Control an enemy.